AlexLiuSheng/CheckVersionLib/README.md

                 .excuteMission(context);
 ```

-`UIData`：UIData is the type of Bundle，it save some data for displaying ui page，it can use in your customization page/
+`UIData`：UIData is the type of Bundle，it saves some data for displaying ui page，it can use in your customization page/